WHY ADDICTION TREATMENT DOESN’T WORK

 There is not now, nor has ever been, a body of scientific research to support the near-universal belief that participation in AA provides some type of beneficial effect for individuals struggling with compulsive, problem substance use, let alone has saved millions as is often asserted.

-That is, the dominant substance use “treatment model”, like its companion medical or disease model of cause or “etiology”, is evidence-free, entirely unsupported by research.
+That is, the dominant substance use “treatment model”, like its companion medical or disease model of cause or “etiology”, is evidence-free, entirely unsupported by research, predicting at best no benefit, more likely harm by return to problem substance use.
 Treatment failure and steadily worsening substance use epidemics were, like the opioid crisis, predictable all along.

-The constructed fabrications represent no form of scientific knowledge or evidence-driven understanding but instead Doxa – make believe knowledge fabricated to protect and maintain power, rewards, and status for those with the cultural capital to create and effectively message those fictions.
+The constructed fabrications represent no form of scientific knowledge or evidence-driven understanding but instead sociologist Pierre Bourdieu’s Doxa – make believe knowledge fabricated to protect and maintain power, rewards, and status for those with the cultural capital to create and effectively message those fictions.

-Over a decade or so of direct practice with patients struggling with problem substance use and other mental health disturbances, I’ve listened to a number of them express with certainty that it was the “spiritual program” they worked in AA, the 12 Steps, and coming to know a Higher Power that saved them, provided a life of sobriety and good health.
+Over the course of going on two decades of direct practice with patients struggling with problem substance use and other mental health disturbances, I’ve listened to a number of them express with certainty that it was the “spiritual program” they worked in AA, the 12 Steps, and coming to know a Higher Power that saved them, provided a life of sobriety and good health.

 About an equal number of patients seen are certain that accepting a Christian God, coming to know “the Lord my savior” is what cured them of problem substance use, or depressed mood, or other ailment.
 In fact, millions of Americans would confidently make that claim (just as thousands are certain that participation in AA was helpful to them).